Should You Take a 401(k) Withdrawal to Pay for College?

 You work hard to put away money each month in your 401(k).
 Seeing the growth over the years helps you feel secure about your retirement.

 Until the first bill for your child’s college tuition arrives.

 Can you withdraw from a 401(k) for education expenses?

-First, there are hoops you may have to jump through to access the funds.
+First, there are hoops you may have to jump through just to access the funds.
 Some employers may limit access to your 401(k) while you are still employed.
 That means you have to prove a hardship to be considered for a loan.
-Even then, your employer may require you to provide proof that you've exhausted all of your other options to fund college.
+Even then, your employer may require you to provide proof that you've exhausted your other options to fund college.

 Plus, if you're under 59 1/2 years of age, and still working for the employer that sponsors the plan, you will incur taxes.
 IRS will charge a 10% early withdrawal penalty on the amount you take out.
 That's in addition to the usual income tax you would pay on the distribution.

 Can you borrow from a 401(k) for education expenses?

 Instead of an early withdrawal, you may be considering taking a loan from your 401(k) to pay for college.

 In many cases, it's possible to take a loan from your own retirement account.
-If you decide to do so, you then become the lender—but you are also responsible for making payments back to your retirement account.
+If you decide to do so, you then become the lender — but you're also responsible for making payments back to your retirement account.

 Typically, you have five years to pay back the loan.
 Any longer than that, and you may have to pay income tax or fees on the amount you borrowed.
-And if you leave your job (voluntarily or otherwise), you may be required to pay it back by the next tax day.
-If you default on the loan, it's considered an early withdrawal, and the penalties and taxes mentioned above will apply.
+And if you leave your job (voluntarily or otherwise), you may be required to pay it back by the next tax filing deadline.
+If you default on the loan, it's considered an early withdrawal, and the penalties and taxes we talked about above will apply.

 Should you use a 401(k) for education expenses?

-If you’re still contemplating borrowing or withdrawing from your 401(k), ask yourself this question: “Do I need the money that is in my 401(k) for retirement?"
+If you’re still contemplating borrowing or withdrawing from your 401(k), ask yourself this question: “Do I need the money that's in my 401(k) for retirement?"

 If the answer is “yes,” you should not be using these funds for college expenses.